gabriele-h/almapipo/README.md

 # So you want to query the database

-There might be times when you need to have a look at the data that is stored in the database.
+There will be times when you need to have a look at the data that is stored in the database.
 Here are some examples that might prove useful.